Your best ticket deal isn't a ticket at all, it's a Kennywood Season Pass!

 "Anyone who does anything to help a child in this life is a hero to me." -- Fred Rogers

 At Kennywood, we agree with our late friend Mister Rogers.
 That's what the Tickets for Children's Charities program is all about helping others make a difference in the lives of children.

 This program helps to provide lasting memories of summer fun to disadvantaged children and/or children with disabilities by providing tickets to the organizations directly serving them.
 Since 1992, the Kennywood family of parks in Western Pennsylvania - Kennywood, Idlewild & SoakZone, and Sandcastle - have donated nearly 300,000 days of fun.

 Applications for Tickets for Children's Charities are received all year long and reviewed in the order in which they are received.
 Awards and distributions are made after the first of each year, awarding tickets to be used that same year.
-(Applications received now will be considered after January 15, 2015 for tickets in the 2015 season.)

 There are two categories of tickets: one benefiting individual children, and the other benefiting an organization that directly supports children.
 A rotating committee from each park administers the program.

 The Tickets for Children’s Charities program has exhausted its supply of complementary tickets for the 2015 season.
 Applications to receive tickets for the 2016 season will be accepted beginning September 1, 2015.